King's Indian Defence: 1.d4 Nf6 2.c4...... 8.Re1

 TL;DR

-Written by
+Reviewed by

-King's Indian Defence: 1.d4 Nf6 2.c4...
+King's Indian Defence: 1.d4 Nf6 2.c4......
 8.Re1: A Complete Guide

-King's Indian Defence: 1.d4 Nf6 2.c4...
+King's Indian Defence: 1.d4 Nf6 2.c4......
 8.Re1 - Opening Moves

 Summary

 The King's Indian Defence: 1.d4 Nf6 2.c4...
-8.Re1 arises after 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.e4 d6 5.Nf3 0-0 6.Be2 e5 7.0-0 Nbd7 8.Re1 and falls under ECO code E95.
-With 58,744 Lichess games across all rating levels, it is a specialized opening choice.
+8.Re1 begins with 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.e4 d6 5.Nf3 0-0 6.Be2 e5 7.0-0 Nbd7 8.Re1 (ECO E95).
+Lichess records 58,744 games in this line, which gives us a reliable view of how it actually performs in practice.

 History and Notable Players

 It arises from the King's Indian Defence: 1.d4 Nf6 2.c4...
 7.0-0.
-Among the most prolific practitioners on the White side are Wlodzimierz Schmidt (15 games), Mark E Taimanov (14 games), Vladimir Epishin (13 games).
-On the Black side, notable exponents include Lothar Vogt (27 games), Rainer Knaak (24 games), Miguel Najdorf (17 games).
+On the White side, Wlodzimierz Schmidt (15 games), Mark E Taimanov (14 games), Vladimir Epishin (13 games) top the database.
+Notable Black exponents: Lothar Vogt (27 games), Rainer Knaak (24 games), Miguel Najdorf (17 games).

 Main Lines and Variations

-After 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.e4 d6 5.Nf3 0-0 6.Be2 e5 7.0-0 Nbd7 8.Re1, the main continuations include:
+The main branches off 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.e4 d6 5.Nf3 0-0 6.Be2 e5 7.0-0 Nbd7 8.Re1 include:

-Common Mistakes to Avoid
+Common Mistakes

 Practice on Chessiverse